There’s a ton of betta fish information online, some of it is great and some….isn’t!

 How Often Should I Change My Betta Fish Water?

-The way to work this out accurately is to regularly test and record your water nitrate levels.
+The way to work this out accurately is to regularly test and record the water nitrate levels.
 You can then work out how long it takes for them to exceed 20ppm.

 You can use any type of substrate, it’s up to you.
 My own preference is sand.